Teranostico/teranostico/README.md

 # Some info
  * The codes are on the master branch: https://github.com/Teranostico/teranostico/tree/master
- * the codes for the second part of the project are here: https://github.com/BiologicalSystemModeling/Theranostics
+ * The codes for the second part of the project are here: https://github.com/BiologicalSystemModeling/Theranostics

 # Some news